patrickbwarren/inkscape-survex-export/README.md

 *end mossdale_ulsaj89
 ```
-Perhaps a little fussily, I have adopted the convention of exporting
+I have adopted the convention of exporting
 the entrance (station `0` in `path4342`) out to the top level, and
 equating it to a new station named `entrance`.
 Also the altitude
-(1400ft = 425m), although irrelevant for present purposes, *is* taken
+(1400ft = 425m) has been added, although irrelevant for present purposes.
-from the survey.
 On processing by `cavern` and `3dtopos` the result
 is
 ```
 ( Easting, Northing, Altitude )